Isaak Davies: Club career

 Davies signed for Cardiff City at the age of 7.
 He signed his first professional contract in February 2021, alongside Rubin Colwill.
 He made his first-team debut for Cardiff City on 23 October 2021 against Middlesbrough.
 He assisted Kieffer Moore in Cardiff City's 2–1 win over Huddersfield Town on 6 November 2021.
 Davies scored his first senior goal on 9 January 2022, scoring the first in Cardiff's 2–1 FA Cup victory over Preston North End.
 He signed a further contract in March 2022.
 In August 2022, Cardiff rejected a transfer bid for Davies from Burnley.

 In August 2023 he signed on loan for Belgian club Kortrijk.
 He signed a new contract with Cardiff in March 2024, following a "successful" loan spell in Belgium, where he was Kortrijk's Player of the Season.

 Ahead of the 2024–25 season, Cardiff manager Erol Bulut said that Davies would be an "active" player for the club, but Davies suffered a hamstring injury in pre-season, being ruled out for an estimated 4 months.
 He returned to training in October 2024, but in November, Cardiff manager Omer Riza said Davies would be out-of-action until January 2025.
 He made his return on 22 February 2025, as a late substitute.

 International career

 Davies represented Wales at youth international level.

 On 6 October 2025 Davies was called up to the Wales senior squad for the first time, as an injury replacement for Daniel James.
-Davies made his senior debut for Wales on 18 November 2025 in the World Cup qualifier 7-1 win against North Macedoinia.
+Davies made his senior debut for Wales on 18 November 2025 in the World Cup qualifier 7-1 win against North Macedonia.